 - Water supply

-The following webpages highlight key scientific findings or future projections for changes in climate variability, temperature and precipitation, glaciers, hydrology, sediment, snow elevation, and sea level rise specific to the Skagit basin.
+The following webpages highlight key scientific findings or future projections for changes in climate variability, temperature and precipitation, glaciers, hydrology, sediment, snow elevation, forest fires, and sea level rise specific to the Skagit basin.

 Work is currently being done to bring more information to the SC2 website concerning ecosystems, ocean acidification, sea level rise, hydrology, sediment, forest fire frequency and other important climate drivers.